benintw/Transformer_demo/README.md

 - **Model Initialization**: Initializes the Transformer model with the specified configuration.
 - **Input and Output Shape Visualization**: Displays the shapes of various tensors in the Transformer architecture.
 - **Training Loop**: Allows for training the model, updating progress bars, and visualizing the loss.

+## Reference

+This project is inspired by the original Transformer model introduced in the paper "Attention is All You Need" by Vaswani et al. (2017).
+The architecture figure used in this project is adapted from the same paper.

 ## Contributing